-- Block of Time for Mandatory Trips: I start by locking in the dates of any “must complete” trips, especially work-related trips.
-Those tend to be non-negotiable and you’ll need to make sure you’ve got the dates locked in before planning anything else.
-Those are dates that you need to work around, and should avoid any scheduling conflicts.
+- Block of Time for Mandatory Trips: I start by blocking off dates of any “must complete” trips, such as weddings or pre-planned work trips.
+Those tend to be non-negotiable and you’ll need to make sure you have those dates locked in before planning anything else to avoid any scheduling conflicts.

-- Utilize Holiday Weekends: I like to think about trips that can line up with holidays or pre-arranged time off so that I can conserve my precious vacation days.
-Holidays like Columbus Day, President’s Day and MLK Day are the perfect opportunities to take long weekends around your home country because they fall on Mondays.
-If you wait until last minute for holiday weekends, you typically won’t do anything because prices will be expensive.
-But if you plan for those to be travel weekends ahead of time, you can really optimize limited vacation time.
+- Utilize Holiday Weekends: I like to think about long-weekend trips that can line up with national holidays so that I can conserve my precious vacation days.
+US holidays like Labor Day, President’s Day and MLK Day are the perfect opportunities to take long weekend trips because they fall on Mondays.
+If you plan for those to be travel weekends ahead of time, you can really optimize limited vacation time.
+If you wait until last minute to plan holiday weekends, you typically won’t do anything because prices will be too expensive.

 - Leave your schedule a little open to last-minute trips: You never know when an amazing flight detail might show up or a last-minute work trip will present itself.
 Having a few open weekends on your calendar over the course of the year allows you to be spontaneous when you want.
-That’s what happened for me with the Raleigh trip I took this year!
-Need help planning a last minute trip somewhere?
-Check out my tips!
+I think these open weekends are perfect for trips with friends or a weekend away with a partner.

 Plan Your Budget